How to Grow Black Eyed Susans, a Native Plant

 My favorite among the perennials is .
 It won the prestigious Award of Garden Merit of the Royal Horticultural Society in 1993 as well as the Perennial Plant of the Year Award in 1999.
 I love it because it is reliably hardy, blooms profusely, and readily spreads without being invasive.
 Whenever I have a spot in my garden where other plants struggle, I just transplant a clump of Goldsturm into that spot.
 The following year, it is blooming and starting to fill in the space.
 Rudbeckia fulgida var. sullivantii 'Goldsturm'

 How to Grow Black Eyed Susans

 Black eyed susans grow best in full sun but will tolerate partial shade.
 My experience is that they actually do better in partial shade than other sun plants that supposedly will grow in partial shade.
 Space your plants 18 inches apart in well-drained soil.
 Keep them watered.
 Try not to let them dry out.
 Like most native plants, they don’t need regular fertilizing.
-You can use a balanced fertilizer once in the spring if you like.
+You can use a balanced fertilizer, such as 10-10-10, once in the spring if you like.

 Deadhead the annual species to keep them blooming all summer.
 Remove spent flowers from the perennials to encourage the plants to continue to bloom into the fall.
 You can either cut the perennials down to the ground after frost or you can leave the plants over the winter so that the birds can snack on the seed heads.
 In the spring, cut down the dead plants so that the new growth will be able to grow unimpeded.